jangler/faunatone/docs/commands.md

 range 1 to 128.
 Wikipedia has a
 [list of GM program numbers](https://en.wikipedia.org/wiki/General_MIDI#Program_change_events).

-**Tempo change...** - Insert a tempo change event.
+**Tempo change...** - Insert a tempo change meta-event.
 Tempos are specified in beats per minute.
 The default is 120.

 **Controller change...** - Insert a control change event for the current